Delhi govt nod to withdraw R-Day violence, 16 others cases filed during anti-farm law stir | Law-Order

 - India

-The Delhi government has given its approval to withdraw 17 cases, including one involving the violence on Republic Day last year, registered here during the anti-farm law protests, a senior government official said on Tuesday.
+The Delhi government has approved the withdrawal of 17 cases registered during the anti-farm law stir, including one involving last year's Republic Day violence, a senior official said on Tuesday.

+He said the file related to the cases was sent by Lt Governor Anil Baijal's office to Delhi Home Minister Satyendar Jain on January 31.

+An official statement from the Delhi government stated the matter has been ''escalated'' and the ''requisite files'' have been sent to the L-G.

+The Delhi Police had identified 17 out of the 54 cases registered from November 2020 to December 2021 for withdrawal.

-One of the cases is related to about 200-300 protesters and 25 tractors reaching the Red Fort and entering its premises through the Lahori Gate, resulting in damage to ticket counters, doorframe metal detector and baggage scanners at the monument.
+One of the cases is related to 200-300 protesters and 25 tractors reaching the Red Fort and entering its premises through the Lahori Gate, resulting in damage to ticket counters, doorframe metal detectors and baggage scanners.

-Another case was registered at the Jyoti Nagar police station in northeast Delhi against protesting farmers entering Delhi from the side of UP's Loni border, riding 150-175 tractors and allegedly obstructing policemen from discharging their duty and assaulting them.
+Another case was registered at the Jyoti Nagar police station in northeast Delhi against protesting farmers entering Delhi from UP's Loni border riding 150-175 tractors and allegedly obstructing policemen from discharging their duty and assaulting them.

-The protesting farmers in convoys of tractors had entered the national capital on Republic Day last year leading to violence and vandalism on the roads as well as at the Red Fort situated in the walled city.
-Most of the cases were registered for violation of COVID-19 protocols and guidelines by the protesters during their over one-year-long anti-farm law stir at Singhu, Tikri and Ghazipur borders of Delhi.
+Most of the cases were registered for violation of COVID-19 protocols and guidelines during their over one-year-long anti-farm law agitation at Singhu, Tikri and Ghazipur borders of Delhi.

 The protesters, mostly from Punjab and Haryana, laid siege at Delhi borders in November 2020 demanding that the Centre withdraw the three farm laws.
-The protest ended in December 2021 after the Modi government withdrawing the farm laws.
+The protest ended in December 2021 after the Narendra Modi government withdrew the farm laws.

-The Centre had also agreed to the demand of the agitating farmers, protesting under the umbrella organisation -- Samyukta Kisan Morcha -- for the withdrawal of cases registered against the them between November 2020 to December 2021.
+The Centre had also agreed to the demand of the agitating farmers, protesting under the umbrella organisation Samyukta Kisan Morcha for the withdrawal of cases registered against them between November 2020 to December 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)